Massive wave propagation near null infinity: Propagation through null infinity

-The argument proceeds as usual from here, where the key observation is that the $F^*F$ term has the same sign as the $B^* B$ term (and therefore can ultimately be discarded from the estimate) except we estimate the contribution $\smash{\langle u, H\tilde{P} u \rangle}$ in the following way: for $u\in \calS$,
+The argument proceeds as usual from here, where the key observation is that the $F^*F$ term, $G_i^* G_i$, $Z^* Z$ terms have the same sign as the $B^* B$ term (and therefore can ultimately be discarded from the estimate) except we need a different estimate for the $H$ term (because $H\tilde{P}$ appears in \cref{eq:misc_432} instead of just $H$).
+Its contribution $\smash{\langle u, H\tilde{P} u \rangle}$ is estimated in the following way: for $u\in \calS$ and $N\in \bbN$,